interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/liquidity.md

 When Open Payments incoming or outgoing payments are created, a liquidity account is created within the accounting database.
 Liquidity needs to be deposited to an outgoing payment before the payment can be processed.
 The Account Servicing Entity is notified to deposit liquidity via the `outgoing_payment.created` event.
 Similarly, packets that are received for an incoming payment increase its liquidity.
 The Account Servicing Entity is notified to withdraw that liquidity via the `incoming_payment.completed` event.

-## Adding and Withdrawing Liquidity
+## Depositing and Withdrawing Liquidity

 > **Note:** The `idempotencyKey` must be provided whenever calling mutations dealing with liquidity.
 > This key allows safely retrying requests, without performing the operation multiple times.